Crowfield, Suffolk: 18th century

 Little is known about the history of All Saints at this time.
 The introduction to the Diaries of John Longe, Vicar of Coddenham 1797–1833, contains the words, "The more isolated hamlet of Crowfield had a reputation of being backward and lawless", but gives no reason why it had earned this reputation.
 The second Crowfield Hall was rebuilt in 1728 but less than one hundred years later in 1819 it too was demolished.

 19th century

+In 1804, the local MP, William Fowle Middleton, was made a baronet, and took Crowfield as his title.
+The Middletons held the patronage of the parish church.

 In 1862 an extensive restoration of the church took place at the behest of Lady Middleton, in memory of her husband Sir William Fowle Middleton who had died in 1860.
 What you see today is the result of that extensive restoration.
 Upon its completion the Ipswich Journal commented that 'This is undoubtedly the most costly and choice piece of church restoration that has come to our notice for many years and the chapel is now a perfect model of chaste and elaborate design and finish.'